Introduction to lab-on-a-chip 2015 : review, history and future

 Faster response time and diagnosis: At the micrometric scale, diffusion of chemicals, flow switch and diffusion of heat is faster.
 One can change the temperature in hundreds of ms (which enables, for example, faster DNA amplification using PCR) or the mixing of chemicals by diffusion in seconds (to enable faster biochemical reactions, for example).

 Low volume samples: Because lab-on-a-chip systems only require a small amount of blood for each analysis, this technology will decrease the cost of analysis by reducing the use of expensive chemicals.
-Last but not the least, it will permit the detection of a high number of illnesses without requiring large quantities of blood from patients.
+Last but not the least, it will allow to detect of a high number of illnesses without requiring large quantities of blood from patients.

 Expendable: Due to their low price, automation and low energy consumption, lab-on-a-chip devices will also be able to be used in outdoor environments for air and water monitoring without the need for human intervention.